The Best Bed Bug Steamer in 2022

 All bed bugs exposed to the heat from steam and their eggs were eradicated during this trial.
 A follow up was conducted 30 days after the trial, which showed no bed bug eggs hatched after being exposed to steam.

-Therefore, heat and steam pressure is a key deciding factor when recommending a bed bug steamer.
+Therefore, heat and steam pressure is a key deciding factor.

 Quality is also important, versatility and multipurpose use are essential.
-After all, who wants to buy a bed bug steamer then have no further use for the machine?
+After all, who wants to buy an expensive steam cleaning machine then have no further use for it?

-With all that in mind, here are my top choices when considering steamers for bed bug infestations:
+With all that in mind, here are my top choices when considering steamers for a bed bug infestation:

 High Pressure Steam Cleaner for Bed Bugs – Vapamore Ottimo